What matters operationally

 Apply neighbourhood context

-Street width, parking rules, and loading options differ by neighbourhood; confirm specifics at both addresses before setting timing and vehicle size.
+Street width, parking rules and loading options differ by neighbourhood, so confirm the specifics at both addresses before fixing timing and vehicle size.